oVirt/ovirt-site/source/feature/networkfilter.html.md

 #### Vdsm

 1. Vdsm-Engine API already includes a 'filter' argument per vnic, and Vdsm uses it to set the network filter of the libvirt `<interface>`.
 Please note, that if Engine passes a filter that is unknown to Vdsm, the VM would fail to start.
 2. Please note that in case Engine did not mentioned any network-filter, vdsm will not configure any.
-When the user is choosing ovirt-no-filter, Engine later knows not to pass any network-filter configuration request for Vdsm for the specific vNIC.
+When the user is choosing no network filter, Engine will later , when describing the VM's xml not mention any "filter" element.
 3. Vdsm-Engine API needs to introduce parameters specification.
 Some of libvirt's filters allow to modify their behavior based on parameters such as
         <parameter name='IP' value='10.0.0.1'/>